Why having one, exclusively appointed broker gets you a better deal in the insurance market

 Each advisor will present the recommended terms that they have sourced and arranged to you.
 Each advisor will have a different understanding of your risk.
 Insurers have different policy wordings that provide different coverage.
 Price, policy terms and conditions will vary by broker.
 Therefore it is impossible to compare quotes without considering all the variables they encompass and possessing a full understanding of those variables.

 Narrow duties of the insurance broker

-Otherwise, it is not in the best interest of your company to be annually going to the market with three different brokers.
+Otherwise, it is not in the best interest of your company to be annually going to the market with three different advisors.
 We attach our article here traversing the “pro’s” and “con’s” of re-marketing every year.
 In short, insurers look for long term commitments with their clients and those that have had long term commitment tend to experience much better consistency in premium rating.
 Not to mention, there has been significant benefits to loyal insureds with regard to management and payment of claims.

-It is very common that where an insured goes to market every year, represented by multiple brokers, insurers will not take time to provide quotations, fearing it would be a waste of time and resources to do so.
+It is very common that where an insured goes to market every year, represented by multiple advisors, insurers will not take time to provide quotations, fearing it would be a waste of time and resources to do so.

 Summarily by having one advisor you will get the best deal on your general insurance.
 You may rely more broadly on a single advisor’s advice whereas reliance on advice of multiple advisors may skew the duties they have to you or your company.
 Having one advisor retained to insure you for all risks will mean as a director, you are a step closer to discharging your duties to the company to maintain adequate and appropriate insurance.

 To discuss your insurance needs with one of Bellrock’s experienced advisors, please contact us via the form below.